po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/03-Day/03-Day-LessonPlan.md

   * 🙋 Creating interactive pages and apps is an essential skill in modern web development.
 This project will be a fantastic addition to your portfolio, to help you demonstrate your JavaScript skills to a future employer.

-* Ask TAs to direct students to the Homework Requirements found in `02-Homework/README.md`.
+* Ask TAs to direct students to the Challenge Requirements found in `02-Challenge/README.md`.

 ### 5. FLEX (30 min)

-* This time can be utilized for reviewing key topics learned so far in this unit or getting started on the homework.
+* This time can be utilized for reviewing key topics learned so far in this module or getting started on the Challenge.

-* Ask if students have any questions about the homework.
+* Ask if students have any questions about the Challenge.

-* Ask the students if there is anything they would like to review from Unit 03 before moving on to Unit 04.
+* Ask the students if there is anything they would like to review from Module 03 before moving on to Module 04.

 ### 6. Instructor Do: Stoke Curiosity (10 min)

-* Open the [slide deck](https://docs.google.com/presentation/d/1D3DGPpajoRdzTxMterML_jQqcIy_yhoCrUSdpJhYE5Q/edit?usp=sharing) and follow these prompts on their corresponding slides:
+* Open the [slide deck](https://docs.google.com/presentation/d/1_cxfDKv12UkB_GWn357lh_2OmRIkrwwjshMFAylG3b0/edit?usp=sharing) and follow these prompts on their corresponding slides:

-  * **Web APIs**: In this unit, we will learn how to use JavaScript to manipulate HTML with the help of Web APIs.
+  * **Web APIs**: In this module, we will learn how to use JavaScript to manipulate HTML with the help of Web APIs.

   * **What is the web browser?**: